Get

 Image Credit: Patrick von Bargen, Shutterstock

-Personality has a genetic component and can, in turn, affect behavior.
-Scientists have studied feline behavior and use specific terms to describe various traits.
+A cat’s personality can affect behavior.
+Scientists have studied feline behavior and use specific terms to describe various personality traits.
 One tool is the ”Feline Five” personality model, which includes dominance, agreeableness, extroversion, neuroticism, and impulsiveness.

 This study found that impulsiveness was associated with owner assessments of excitable, erratic, and reckless.
 Indeed, dropping toys in a water bowl qualifies.
 We can then strike up this behavior as a part of the cat’s personality that manifests itself in this odd way.